Go Software and Online Resources

 This page is about software and Go websites that I used and can recommend to others.

-While you can play both capture-Go (atari-Go) and normal Go online against the computer, it is better to play against real people.
-There are several online Go servers - so you can play Go on the internet, no matter if it's day or night, with players from around the world.
+There are several online Go servers - so you can play Go on the internet anytime with players from around the world.
 I'm only listing here the ones I used and liked.

 A special category is the one of turn-based Go servers where the moves are not in real time, but one moves whenever he is available - the time limits are very long (one or more days per move).
 A game takes weeks/months to complete, but it's much more relaxed than on a normal Go server, and one can play many games at the same time: